Cheaper By The Dozen - Frank B. Gilbreth Jr, and Ernestine Gilbreth Carey

 Until a cupla days ago.

-I was pottering around my kitchen organising breakfast and thought when I went back to the same cupboard the second time - that this was not how Frank Gilbreth in Cheaper By The Dozen, would have done it.
+I was pottering around my kitchen organising breakfast and thought when I went back to the same cupboard the second time - that this was not how Frank would have done it.
 Not very efficient at all.
 Certainly not good use of time and motion.
 Then it hit me.
 A book I had read when I was a kid (probably 8 or 9), was still affecting me some 60 years later.
-On my birthday, no less.

 Cheaper by the Dozen by Frank B. Gilbreth Jr, and Ernestine Gilbreth Carey (1948) is the unforgettable (based on a) true story of the Gilbreth clan as told by two of its members.